 3. Bell Racing K1 PRO Brus Helmet

-First and foremost, the K1 Pro is described by Bell as being the pinnacle of multi-purpose racing.
+First and foremost, the K1 PRO is described by Bell as being the pinnacle of multipurpose racing.
 This is because of the SA SNELL rating permitting it for usage in all auto racing, go-karting included.

-Not only that, but there’s a large collection of foam-like material within the liner which molds to fit the driver’s face for a snug, comfortable fit.
+Not only that, but there’s a large collection of foam-like material within the liner that molds to fit the driver’s face for a snug, comfortable fit.
 Couple that with integrated channels in the liner, and you won’t have to grapple with the discomfort that comes with wearing a wired radio for team communications!

-Wires can easily be fed into the small channels inside the helmet to keep them out of the driver’s way, and an earpiece can also fit on either ear due to the purpose-chiseled channels found there.
+Wires can easily be fed into the small channels inside the helmet to keep them out of the driver’s way, and an earpiece can also fit on either ear due to the chiseled channels found there.

-The K1 Pro comes equipped with what Bell describe to be their ‘superior ventilation system’; namely, two pairs of vents on the chin area and just underneath the visor itself, coupled with small, eyelet-like vents running over the top of the helmet.
+The K1 PRO comes equipped with what Bell describe to be their ‘superior ventilation system’ – namely two pairs of vents on the chin area and just underneath the visor itself, coupled with small, eyelet-like vents running over the top of the helmet.
 These are too small for water to get into during rainy races, and they provide airflow to your head to keep you cool.